 - You have a lot of experience presenting to large numbers of people because you previously worked as a corporate trainer.

-- As someone who worked as a counsellor in one job, your had to spend a lot of time listening to people and you have excellent listening skills.
+- As someone who worked as a counselor in one job, your had to spend a lot of time listening to people and you have excellent listening skills.
 You have also from this proof of empathy skills.

 - You have been managing a virtual team of 10 people and these people are based in 7 different countries worldwide and from very different cultures.
 As a team, you have achieved great results.
-In terms of transferable skills in this example, you have proof of team work and intercultural communication skills.
+In terms of transferable skills in this example, you have proof of teamwork and intercultural communication skills.